 I never took the time to learn how to invest the bounty from a frugal lifestyle.
 We have an investment portfolio, but it probably cannot be considered a “portfolio” as it’s not really cohesive by any means.
 Each time I think about reviewing it via a portfolio checkup to optimize our investments, my head starts to hurt.
 How do I identify weaknesses?
 What does a sound investment strategy for a couple in our situation look like?
 Heck, I’d even like to see a dollar amount of the overall dividends and fees we are paying.

 Probably the biggest question of all has been how do we find answers to these questions without paying someone an exorbitant fee or commission?

-Aggregates all Accounts and Net Worth for an Eagle Eye View
+Portfolio Checkup Stat #1: Aggregate Your Accounts and Add Up Your Net Worth for an Eagle Eye View